 Arts Law contacted Lystra and since receiving legal advice from Arts Law and the ASA, she has signed the publishing contract for her first book.

 “I’m so excited to have a contract with a major publishing company.
 Thanks for all your help.
-I’m thrilled I went to the Arts Law seminar/workshop and met you, as I would never have had the courage to contact Arts Law and get your insightful and invaluable support through this process.”Lystra Bisschop, Arts Law client
+I’m thrilled I went to the Arts Law seminar/workshop and met you, as I would never have had the courage to contact Arts Law and get your insightful and invaluable support through this process.”Lystra Rose, Arts Law client